 The Editors of Obesity

-want your best research for the 4th annual Obesity
+are planning the 4th annual Obesity

 Journal Symposium, which will be held during ObesityWeek 2016.
 The Symposium and the accompanying special section of Obesity